fdemmer/Picard-Last.fm.ng-Plugin/README.md

 The provided ``defaults.ini`` contains all available settings.

-To customize settings is is recommended to create a new file called ``config.ini`` for your settings.
-If available it will be loaded after the defaults overwriting the default values with your preferences.
+To customize settings create a new empty file called ``config.ini`` with only the settings you want to change.
+There is no need to copy the defaults!
+If a ``config.ini`` file is found, it will be loaded after ``defaults.ini`` overwriting the default settings with yours.

 ### Naming rules